Sequence learning in Associative Neuronal-Astrocytic Network: Introduction

-Since Ramon Y Cajal’s first drawings of the microscopic brain structures \cite{RN189}, neurons have monopolized brain research, being at the forefront of disciplines such as computational neuroscience \cite{schwartz1993computational} and inspiring artificial intelligence \cite{mcculloch1990logical}.
-Therefore, it comes as a shock to many to learn that perhaps up to 90 percent of the brain’s cells are not neurons, but are instead glial cells \cite{kandel2000principles}.
-Spurred by the recent technological advancements in glial-specific \(Ca^{2+}\) imaging \textit{in vivo}\cite{RN211}, a new interest in these electrically silent cells is starting to reveal their computational roles in the brain.
+Since Ramon Y Cajal’s first drawings of the microscopic brain structures \cite{RN189}, neurons have monopolized brain research and emerging disciplines such as computational neuroscience and neuromorphic computing.
+Therefore, it comes as a surprise to many to learn that up to 90 percent of the brain’s cells are not neurons, but are instead glial cells.
+The impressive empirical evidence of the importance of non-neuronal cells, particularly astrocytes, in all facets of cognitive processes \cite{ZN49, ZN48, ZN47}, including learning and memory \cite{ZN50, ZN45, ZN52, ZN46, ZN51}, is shaping a paradigm shift where brain function and dysfunction are now seen as phenomena emerging from the interaction between neurons and astrocytes \cite{ZN44, ZN54, ZN55, ZN53}.
+This also opens prospects for establishing new connections between biological and artificial intelligence at the cellular, the most fundamental level of computing.